damayantiazure/devsecops/Labs/Module-2-Credentials-Management-in-Pipeline-Lab.md

 ## Exercise 5: Approve the usage of the Service Connections and the Production

-1. Bo back to `Pipelines` and Click on `MyHealthClinicSecDevOps-CICD`
+1. Go back to `Pipelines` and Click on `MyHealthClinicSecDevOps-CICD`

     ![](./Images/Module2-CreateKeyVault07.png =700x)